3 Enterprise Automation Examples: Achieving End-to-End Efficiency

 • The decision is made to hire a new employee

-• A hiring process checklist is run in Process Street
+• A hiring workflow is run in Process Street

-• An employee selects the department and position being hired for using a drop-down menu in the checklist
+• An employee selects the department and position being hired for using a drop-down menu in the workflow

-• The checklist updates to reflect the required tasks to effectively recruit and onboard this type of employee
+• The workflow updates to reflect the tasks required to recruit and onboard this type of employee

-• Pre-written job descriptions are provided, letting an employee copy it directly into all relevant locations (which are also documented)
+• Pre-written job descriptions are provided, letting an employee copy them directly into all relevant locations, which are also documented

 • Applications are stored in a central location, such as a set Google Drive folder

-• Checks are performed as normal, but each round of checks is automatically assigned to specific employees in Process Street
+• Checks are performed as normal, but each round is automatically assigned to specific employees in Process Street

-• The interview task contains a link which is clicked to run fresh interview checklist for every candidate
+• The interview task contains a link to run a fresh interview workflow for every candidate

-• Interview responses are recorded in the checklist to centralize all information
+• Interview responses are recorded in the workflow to centralize all information

-• The employee onboarding process is automatically run when the hiring process is completed
+• The employee onboarding process runs automatically when the hiring process is completed, with all relevant information pushed straight through

-As with the client onboarding process, this automated process relies much less on memory, is more consistent in execution, and largely eliminates human error.
-By doing this you can ensure both that’s you are hiring the right employees and that employee onboarding will be as successful as possible.
+As with client onboarding, this automated process relies much less on memory, is more consistent in execution, and largely eliminates human error.
+You can ensure both that you are hiring the right employees and that onboarding will be as successful as possible.

-Here at Process Street, we have both a recruitment process and an employee onboarding checklist ready to use for free.
-They’re ready to use as they are, but can also be edited to suit your specific needs.
+We keep both a recruitment process and an employee onboarding workflow ready to use for free.
+They work as they are, but can also be edited to suit your specific needs.
 Check them out below.

-As for how to set up a checklist which adapts to suit the information you enter (e.g., customizing the hiring process based on the required employee), conditional logic allows you to set rules for your checklist to follow.
-For example, you could hide most of your tasks by default, then show sections related to various options in an initial dropdown form field.
+As for how to build a workflow that adapts to the information you enter, such as customizing the hiring process based on the role, conditional logic lets you set rules for the workflow to follow.
+For example, you could hide most tasks by default, then reveal the sections related to options chosen in an initial dropdown form field.
+The following also make the automated hiring process more reliable at enterprise scale:

-• The checklist automatically assigns employees to their relevant tasks to enforce accountability
+• The workflow automatically assigns employees to their relevant tasks to enforce accountability

-• Due dates are automatically set to let employees know when they need to work on each task
+• Due dates are automatically set so employees know when to work on each task

-• The process itself can adapt based on the department and position being advertised to encourage more suitable applicants
+• The process adapts based on the department and position being advertised to encourage more suitable applicants

-• Any actions and current progress can be checked at a glance by the team manager to ensure transparency in the process.
+• Current progress can be checked at a glance by the manager to ensure transparency

 Support automation example